Research in Midwifery

 In clinical practice, midwives are responsible for reproductive health issues, from teaching sex education in schools to well beyond pregnancy, birth and the postpartum period.
 This is also reflected in our research.

-We have conducted projects on risk perception of alcohol consumption during pregnancy and breastfeeding.
-Our research team has also explored sexuality during the transition to parenthood.
+Across the lifespan, we have conducted projects on risk perception of alcohol consumption during pregnancy and breastfeeding.
+Additionally, our research team has explored sexuality during the transition to parenthood.

 Health inequalities

 With this key research subject, we include projects on inequality and psychosocially disadvantaged families in obstetric care.
-We aim to improve their accessibility, care and health literacy.
+Our aim is to improve their accessibility, care and health literacy.

 Education and professionalization